 If you work in an office setting, you probably know that coffee is an everyday essential.
+Tons of professionals in a variety of industries depend on coffee regularly.
 Nowadays, it’s rare that a workplace doesn’t provide coffee to their employees.
-That’s why it’s so important for office decision-makers to understand the in’s and out’s of an office coffee delivery service – including how it’s cost is determined!
+That’s why it’s so important for decision-makers to understand the in’s and out’s of an office coffee delivery service.
+This includes how the cost is determined!

 Before diving into cost, you’ll want to think about the particulars of your office environment.
 Ask yourself the following questions:

 - How many employees work for your company?